Search &/or Print the WIOA Policy Manual

 Note: To be considered members of a family for the purposes of the income calculation under WIOA, all the individuals included must share a single residence.

-To compare income for a six-month period to the Federal Poverty Line (FPL) or Lower Living Standard Income Level (LLSIL) tables, which use annual income, there is no need to find the participant's actual income for the past year; just double the income for the past six months.
+To compare income for a six-month period to the Federal Poverty Line (FPL) or Lower Living Standard Income Level (LLSIL) tables, which use annual income, there is no need to find the individual's actual income for the past year; just double the income for the past six months.
 Income for a 12-month period can be compared directly to the FPL or LLSIL.

 Family Income and Dependents